knative/docs/docs/about/README.md

       <img src="../images/testimonials/aparna.png" alt="">
     </div>
     <div class="quote">
       <div class="phrase">"What we are doing with Knative is to provide a developer experience that makes it easier to focus on code.
-Cloud developers focus on the business problems they are solving without having to coordinate or wait for approvals from platform teams to scale their apps..
+Cloud developers focus on the business problems they are solving without having to coordinate or wait for approvals from platform teams to scale their apps.
 Knative is a framework that helps automate platform capabilities so your apps can scale as if they were running on Serverless compute."</div><br>
       -Aparna Sinha, Director of Product Management, Google
     </div>
   </div>